sneepzity/beezity-scripts/README.md

 this is made specifically in mind for linux, not windows or wsl, don't try it on them

+the only dependency required is git, all other dependencies will be installed themselves inside the script

 clone repo:
 git clone https://github.com/sneepzity/beezity-scripts